CircuitData/CircuitData-Language/README.md

 # openpcbXML
-An open XML standard for communicating information needed for PCB manufacturability.
+An open XML standard for communicating information needed for PCB fabrication.
 Can be used to interchange information on the specification (manufacturing data only), a profile (requirements and default values when exchanging data) and capabilities (the production facility capabilities of a supplier).
+It can also be used to exchange a material list or other needed related data.

 ## Structure of the XML
 Within the root level (openpcbxml) everything is divided into four groups and their subgroups: